Internalized Homophobia Test (IHP-R)

 What Is Internalized Sexual Stigma?

 Internalized sexual stigma (also known as internalized homophobia) refers to the acceptance and incorporation of negative societal attitudes about one's own sexual orientation.
-The Revised Internalized Homophobia Scale (IHP-R), based on Herek, Gillis & Cogan (2009), is a 5-item unidimensional measure designed to assess this construct among sexual minority adults.
+Herek, Gillis & Cogan (2009) developed the 5-item IHP-R to measure this among sexual minority adults.

 Scoring